raspberrypilearning/persuasive-data-presentation/en/step_7.md

 Did you meet the **project brief**?
 Think about your project and go through the checklist below and check off the ones that apply to your project.

-Does your ... have:
+Does your data visualisation:

 --- task ---

-something
+Load data from a text/CSV file?

 --- /task ---

 --- task ---

-something
+Use **lists** and/or **dictionaries** to store the data?

 --- /task ---

-Your ... could also have:

 --- task ---

-something
+**Visualise** the data through a **chart** or **drawing**

 --- /task ---

+Your data visualisation project could also:

 --- task ---

-something
+Use **unique** shapes to display the data points on a map

 --- /task ---

+--- task ---

+**Analyse** the data using mathematical formulas before displaying it in a chart or drawing

+--- /task ---

+--- task ---

+Allow the user to **input** different options for what they would like to see

+--- /task ---

+## Sharing your work

+--- task ---

+Did you share your work with others in an online gallery?

+--- /task ---

-Reflecting about how you made your ... will help you in your future projects.
+Reflecting about how you made your data visualisation project will help you in your future projects.

 Answer the questions below by drawing, writing, typing in a document, talking to someone, or in your own creative way that works best for you.